rusty2hip292/Lang/_README.txt

 so far, our syntax is as such (though none of this is implemented):

+printing to console:
+	show expression		// prints the value of expression to the console say hello world     // treats the rest of the line as a string and invokes show on that string
+						// may add the ability to inline variables into the show call, such as
+						// "show hello, (name)" to print "hello, " followed by the value of the variable name

 operators:
 	we will support the standard binary operators +, -, \*, and /, along with ^ for exponentiation